IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 The most frequently cited data point in the bot narrative suffers from sample selection bias.

-The statistic “14 of the top 20 profit-leaderboard wallets are bots” originates from a small, pre-sorted sample ranked by profitability.
-This sample reveals only how bots occupy the right tail of the distribution—not whether they outperform humans at the population level.
+The claim that “14 of the top 20 profit earners are bots” relies on a small, pre-sorted sample ranked by profitability.
+This sample reveals only how bots occupy the right tail of the distribution—not whether bots outperform humans at the population level.

-Population-level data (sources: Polystrat / Valory disclosures, cross-validated with multiple on-chain Polymarket analytics datasets):
+Population-level data (sources: Polystrat / Valory disclosures, cross-validated with multiple on-chain Polymarket analytics):

-A 3–4× win-rate differential at the population level is the authentic signal of bots’ structural advantage.
-The 14/20 leaderboard statistic should be interpreted as a downstream manifestation of that win-rate distribution—not as standalone causal evidence.
+A 3–4× win-rate differential at the population level is genuine evidence of bot structural advantage.
+The 14/20 statistic should be interpreted as a downstream manifestation of that win-rate distribution—not as standalone causal evidence.

 III.
 Where Bots Win

 Bot extraction is highly concentrated in three market types.
-Their shared trait: none requires subjective judgment about real-world outcomes—instead, they rely on latency or pricing advantages tied to platform matching engines.
+All three share a key trait: none require subjective judgment about real-world outcomes—instead, they rely on latency or pricing advantages relative to the platform’s matching engine.

 Price-feed latency arbitrage

-Strategy mechanics: Monitors spot prices on Binance and Coinbase, entering positions on Polymarket when its quotes lag behind CEXs.
-Polymarket introduced a taker fee (peaking near 3% at ~50% probability) for 15-minute crypto contracts on January 7, 2026—specifically designed to neutralize this strategy.
-The wallet’s cumulative win rate has since declined to 54.7%.
+Strategy logic: monitor spot prices on Binance and Coinbase, then enter positions on Polymarket when its quotes lag behind CEX prices.
+Polymarket introduced a taker fee (peaking near 3% for ~50% of trades) for 15-minute crypto contracts on January 7, 2026, specifically to neutralize this strategy.
+The wallet’s cumulative win rate has since fallen to 54.7%.

-Conclusion: Bot advantage in price-feed markets is real—but confined to an extremely narrow time window, and significantly compressed as platforms introduce frictional costs.
+Conclusion: Bot advantage in price-feed markets is real—but confined to an extremely narrow time window, and significantly compressed as platforms introduce friction costs.

-Source of advantage: Bots react to in-game events significantly faster than retail users relying on live video streams (~30-second delay).
-Moreover, trading terminals like Kreo and PolyCop democratize this edge via copy-trade and auto-follow features—meaning measured “bot share” includes human capital routed through bots.
+Source of advantage: bots react to in-game events significantly faster than retail users relying on live streams (30-second latency).
+Additionally, trading terminals such as Kreo and PolyCop democratize this edge via copy-trade and auto-follow features—meaning measured bot share includes human capital routed through bots.

 Cross-platform combinatorial arbitrage